-Cyberstalking is a major problem around the globe.
+Cyberstalking is a major problem around the globe that sex crimes lawyers deal with every day.
 While it is often not reported, it happens in almost every society.
 Cyberstalking is using electronic communications (the internet) to harass and frighten people.
 Cyberbullying and cyberstalking overlap, so we will touch on both today.
 This can be in the form of blackmail, threats, and other fear tactics.
 It can escalate and has been the cause of many suicides, especially in children and young adults.

 Cyberstalking is when someone uses email, instant messages, and social media sites to harass someone.
 They post ugly comments or make sexual suggestions, and even post photographs and personal information online to annoy and frighten someone.
 Often it is equal to a school bully.
 The kid that makes fun of someone endlessly bumps them, knocks things out of their hands, and keeps them from sitting where they want in the cafeteria.
 This is the kid that calls another child fat, ugly, gay or a slut at school.
 They carry this intimidating behavior to the computer and share the insults with an audience of thousands.